Wikidata/QueryAnalysis/README.md

 ```

+**Important:** In order to not flush the command line with error messages all uncatched Runtime Exceptions are being written to the log files, residing in the logs/ folder, so please take a look into there regularily.

 ## License
 The code in this repository is released under the [Apache 2.0](LICENSE.txt) license.
 External libraries used may have their own licensing terms.